 To avoid getting stung by joint finances when you get divorced there are a few safeguards you can put in place to protect yourself:

 - Keep your own accounts where possible, reserving any joint accounts for specific bills that you can keep track of easily;

 - Mortgage and joint accounts can be frozen if you’re anxious about your partner withdrawing money during separation;

 - Take responsibility for your finances and keep on top of your savings accounts, credit card balance and payments.
 If your partner refuses to give you access to joint bank details, it may mean they’re hiding something;

 - Consult a solicitor as early as possible after you’ve made the decision to separate and provide them with information about any individual and joint accounts or savings in your name;

 - Pre-nuptial and post-nuptial agreements can protect you from future financial problems during divorce by establishing your assets and making decisions on how they should be fairly divided in the case of separation.

 If you’re worried about joint finances as you enter into the separation process, the experienced family lawyers at Frances Lindsay & Co can offer advice and practical support.
 We can help you negotiate financial disputes, family issues, and the division of property in a way that takes your unique situation into account.
-Let us take the weight off your shoulders and resolve your relationship disputes with minimal damage to your finances – visit www.franceslindsay.co.uk for more information.divorce Beaconsfield, divorce lawyer Beaconsfield, divorce solicitor Beaconsfield, financial disputes Beaconsfield
+Let us take the weight off your shoulders and resolve your relationship disputes with minimal damage to your finances – visit www.franceslindsay.co.uk for more information.Tags: divorce Beaconsfield, divorce lawyer Beaconsfield, divorce solicitor Beaconsfield, financial disputes Beaconsfield